-AXA Wealth Europe's overall exposure to underwriting risks is covered by AXA's Solvency Capital Requirement metric, as detailed in the above Section "Solvency II capital position", and taken into account in AXA's liquidity risk management framework (see Section C4).
+AXA Wealth Europe's overall exposure to underwriting risks is covered by AXA's Solvency Capital Requirement metric, as detailed in the above Section "Solvency II capital position" and taken into account in AXA's liquidity risk management framework (see Section C4).
 Sensitivity analyses of its Solvency II ratio to material risk events are detailed in the above Section "AXA Wealth Europe's Target Capital and risk sensitivity".

-/ Risk Control and Risk Mitigation
+C.1.2 Risk Control and Risk Mitigation

-Insurance risks are covered through 4 major processes, defined at Group level but performed jointly by central and local teams:
+Insurance risks are covered through major processes, defined at Group level but performed jointly by central and local teams:

-- risk controls on new products that complement underwriting rules and product profitability analyses (Product Approval Process); - optimizing of reinsurance strategies in order to limit the peak exposures of the Company thereby protecting its solvency by reducing volatility; - reviewing technical reserves including a roll forward analysis; - monitoring emerging risks to share expertise within the underwriting and risk communities.
+- risk controls on new products that complement underwriting rules and product profitability analyses (Product Approval Process), - optimizing of reinsurance strategies in order to limit the peak exposures of the Company thereby protecting its solvency by reducing volatility, - reviewing technical reserves including a roll forward analysis, - monitoring emerging risks to share expertise within the underwriting and risk communities, - controlling if risk appetite is respected.